 When Pyromania was released it sold by the truck load, shifting 6 million albums off the shelves in America alone!
 This was the album that put Def Leppard into the Superstar bracket!

-The Pyromania tour was a blast for Def Leppard.
+The Pyromania tour was a blast for Def Leppard, hugely successful.
 Steve and Phil also had the honour of being dubbed “The Terror Twins” by one of the band’s roadies.
-This was due to their pranks and nonsense that they would create together.
+This was due to their pranks and nonsense that they would create together – usually under an alcoholic haze.
 Phil and Steve were practically inseparable during this tour.
-They would always get drunk together and end up doing something completely stupid or get into some bar brawl.
+They would always get drunk together and end up doing something completely stupid or get into some sort of trouble, eg: bar brawl.

-However, Phil received his wake up call one day, after he had discovered that he had spent thousands of pounds on a jewellery store’s most expensive Rolex watch while drunk.
-Steve had also bought an expensive watch and an earring that night.
+However, Phil received his wake up call one day, after he had discovered that he had spent thousands of pounds on a jewellery store’s most expensive Rolex watch while drunk with no recollection of the purchase.
+Steve had also bought an expensive watch and an earring that day.
 After that incident Phil Collen gave up drinking for three months solid and eventually kicked the booze completely.
 But Steve carried on drinking.

-The band entered the studio again with the tough task of making a record to top Pyromania.
-With Mutt Lange not readily available at the time, the band went to work in the studio with Jim Steinman as producer.
-But things did not work out at all with Jim so he was shown the door and the work they had done with him was subsequently scrapped.
-Steve and co. started from scratch again when Mutt was finally available.
 Def Leppard were asked if they would like to take part in the Live Aid concert for Africa in 1985 by Bob Geldof, but at the time they had to decline due to Rick’s accident.
+They had also been scheduled in to appear on the bill for the first ever Rock In Rio festival in Brazil the same year, but for the same reasons were unable to do the gig.
 It was just a little bit too soon.
 But in 1986 they were listed as one of the bands to appear at the Monster’s Of Rock festival in Europe.
 This was a welcome break from the grind of the studio and was also the time for Rick to make his comeback on stage after his accident.
 And Rick did it in style.
-And he received an enormous welcome from the crowd in Donnington Park, England.
+And he received an enormous welcome and appreciation from the crowd in Donnington Park, England.
 It was an emotional time for Rick and the band.

 As Hysteria, their fourth album had taken around four years to complete, due to numerous mishaps, delays and setbacks the world had almost forgotten who Def Leppard were.
 And during the time Def Leppard had taken to create this album, they had managed to get into serious financial debt.
 This album had to sell at least four million copies for them to break even.
 And given the success of Pyromania and the amount of time that Def Leppard had been out of the limelight, this would prove to be a formidable task.